KlimNTech/NvChad-2.5-c-cpp/README.md

 Here’s how it works:
 1. First, compile your program through the command line (you can do this directly in NeoVim).
-2. Once compiled, you can debug your code with CodeLLDB using the shortcut keys (check them in the lua.dap file).
+2. Once compiled, you can debug your code with CodeLLDB using the shortcut keys (check them in the dap.lua file).

 A few setup steps:
 - In dap.lua, make sure to specify the folder location of your codelldb after "command =".
 You can use either an independently installed version or the one installed via Mason.